bocoup/webpack-workshop/content/00-core/01-introduction-to-webpack/content/04-excercise-my-first-app.md

 ???

 Let's go over each of the changes we made.
-There are a couple of variations on how you could have exported `drawMeme`, but either way, you'll want to `require` the canvas.js and jquery files from `main.js` now, replace the 3 scripts we were loading before with our output bundle, and have given ourselves our first `build process`
+There are a couple of variations on how you could have exported `drawMeme`, but either way, you'll want to `require` the canvas and jquery files from `main.js`

+We also replaced the 3 script tags in our HTML with our output bundle, and have given ourselves our first `build` command in package.json

 The only thing left is the basic webpack configuration...